Watch Internet Video on Your TV:

 Finally, please note that these boxes are not for watching shows in real time.
 You usually watch recorded shows after they've aired.
 For many this is a plus, since they can watch at their convenience.
 Some readers have been confused about this however.

 In my opinion, the Amazon Fire TV is the easiest-to-use out of all of the set-top boxes.
 It comes already set up with your Amazon account (so you don't have to enter your password), and has a voice search feature which works well and avoids you having to use the cumbersome letter picker to search (note Roku 3 has this feature now as well).

 It has all of the standard pay channels like Netflix, Hulu Plus, and so forth, plus channels with free video such as Crackle and YouTube.
 Read my full review here.

 Chromecast plugs into your TV's HDMI input, so you will need a modern TV.
 You can read my full review here.

 Chromecast is great if you are tech-savvy and have a computer near your TV, and you don't mind using your computer to watch TV.
 It gives you access to the most content, because you can project whatever is in your browser onto your TV.
 But, if you don't want to mess with a computer when you watch TV, go with one of the other boxes on this page.
 You can purchase Chromecast here or click the link below.

-With the Roku player, you can stream Netflix, Amazon Video, Hulu Plus, and other pay services.
+With the Roku player, you can stream Netflix, Amazon Video, Hulu Plus, and many other pay services.

 Read my full review of Roku or click below for more info: